Melwan1/PythonWorkshopRef/valid_credentials/subject_valid_credentials.md

     - If the problem is in the last name, the message is : `The last name contains an illegal character: {illegal character}.`, where `{illegal character}` is the first illegal character in the last name.

-4. `The first name may only contain digits at the end of it.
-Detected an illegal digit before the end: {illegal digit}.` where `{illegal digit}` is the first illegal digit found in the first name.

 ### Password